biztos/kisipar/NOTES.md

 # KISIPAR NOTES

+    NO FUCKING ITERATORS FOR NOW

+    LATEST PLAN:

+    1. MVP FOR BLOGS & PLACEHOLDERS USING FILE SYSTEM
+    2. WAIT & SEE WHAT ELSE
+    3. CONSIDER EBP ON A DIFFERENT SYSTEM ALTOGETHER (but could still start it here)

+    NEXT UP - TIME BASED SETS

+    What is the MVP?

+    * Frostopolis from files.
+        * With RSS
+    * Placeholders from files for all others planned.
+    * All with TSL at the edge (maybe not in kisipar yet)
+    * Single host DigitalOcean

+    Low-hanging fruit after that:

+    * Placeholder KFCOM
+    * Placeholder old Migra from files / archive.org

+## GOALS

+### Abstract Data Source

+Three types implemented at start:

+1. Virtual (also used for testing)
+2. FileSystem
+3. Whatever I use for real data.

+### Multiple Sites from One Executable

     Maybe something like GetHost or Get(r *http.Request)?

     Problem is that you might have a Provider that knows about